navatharaagi/AWS-Developer-Tools/README.md

 - Consistency :  Create and repeat a consistent set of steps each time you want to release or update your software.
 - Speed up the delivery process :  Speed up the release process through automation.
 - Use existing tools : CodePipeline integrates with many other AWS services (CodeCommit, CodeDeploy, S3, OpsWorks), as well as other major developer and DevOps platforms such as Jenkins and GitHub.
-- Easy to visualize and view:  See each stage of the release process, their status, and position.
+- Easy to visualize and view :  See each stage of the release process, their status, and position.
+##### Software Release Process:
+Source Files—>Build—>Deployment—>Testing Environment—>Deployment-> Production Environment.
+Including Customer Feedback & Developer Updates
+Source Files: CodeCommit,S3,Github
+Build: Jenkins
+Deployment: CodeDeploy
+Testing Environment: Testers,EC2,Apica,Solano
+Production Environment: EC2, Customers